 You Are What You Hate: Doesn't seem to hate gypsies, though he mindlessly accepts Frollo's beliefs about them until meeting Esmeralda provides him with a new perspective.
 It isn't to the very end that Frollo reveals whom his mother really was.

 You Killed My Mother: It's established in the beginning that Frollo unintentionally murdered Quasimodo's mother when he was an infant.
-He doesn't find this out until twenty years later, and when he does, he's pissed.
+He doesn't find this out until twenty years later.

 Voiced by: Kevin Kline

 "I was summoned from the wars to capture fortune tellers and palm readers?"